Liverpool summer transfer targets: Thiago, Lewis & the players on Klopp's wish list | Goal.com

 Forgotten man Loris Karius is on his way out, with Hertha Berlin and Montpellier both in the hunt.
 Liverpool may also look to offload returning loanees Harry Wilson and Marko Grujic, though their initial plans to ask for more than £20m ($26m) for each player may need revising.

-Nathaniel Clyne has left on a free, and will be followed by Adam Lallana , who is set to join Brighton.
+Nathaniel Clyne has left on a free, and has been followed by Adam Lallana, who has joined Brighton.
 The likes of Ben Woodburn, Sheyi Ojo, Nat Phillips and Herbie Kane, too, will be available - either for loans or permanent moves.
 Yasser Larouci, the young left-back, will almost certainly leave too.

 How Liverpool could line up after the transfer window